borodust/borodust.github.io/_posts/2017-05-03-lgj-postmortem.md

 #### [c66234e](https://github.com/borodust/mortar-combat/commit/c66234e) Async networking with cl-flow

-Server instance I had to serve as a medium for game communications was not particularly performat one: single-cored 2GHz with 512Mb RAM.
+Server instance I had to serve as a medium for game communications was not particularly performat one: single-core 2GHz with 512Mb RAM.
 Not much resources to spare.
 Blocking/synchronous approach wasn't much of an option, so I went straight with asynchronous code.